 Supports may be delivered in a variety of amounts (e.g., hours) distributed over varying time periods (e.g., days, weeks, months).
 'Intensity' refers to the amount delivered in a particular period of time (e.g., hours per week).
-The amount and duration of support (which determine the intensity) should be determined in collaboration with the child and family, and based on a judgment of the most plausible, practicable, desirable and defensible pathway to achieving their goal(s).
+The amount and duration of support (which determine the intensity) should be determined in partnership with the child and family, and based on a judgment of the most plausible, practicable, desirable, and defensible pathway to achieving their goal(s).

-Practitioners should deliver supports in an amount and duration that is likely to lead to the most meaningful and sustained increase in the child's learning, participation, and wellbeing.
+Practitioners should work in partnership with the child and family to determine the delivery amount and duration that will likely lead to the most meaningful and sustained increase in the child's learning, participation, and wellbeing.